 This morning, take a jeep safari through Yala National Park.
 Home to one of the highest densities of leopards in the world, sights of these beautiful creatures are not uncommon.
 Yala is also a birdwatcher's paradise, with around 230 species recorded in the park.
 As well as leopards and birds, look out for elephants, sloth bears, water buffalo, macaques and mugger crocodiles - Yala really is Kipling's Jungle Book brought to life!
-Later, you will have another opportunity to spot animals on an afternoon safari.
+Return to your hotel, and later join an afternoon safari.

 Transfer to the airport for your flight to the UK or to the Maldives if you are extending your stay.

 A number of steep steps must be climbed in order to reach the top level of Sigiriya Rock Fortress.